hashicorp/terraform-provider-azurerm/website/docs/r/managed_application.html.markdown

 * `application_definition_id` - (Optional) The application definition ID to deploy.

-* `parameters` - (Optional / **Deprecated) A mapping of name and value pairs to pass to the managed application as parameters.
+* `parameters` - (Optional) A mapping of name and value pairs to pass to the managed application as parameters.

 * `parameter_values` - (Optional) Parameter values to pass to the managed application.
 This field is a json object that allows you to assign parameters to this managed application.